+Facilities: Electric infrastructure designed, built, and installed to provide service, including but not limited to transmission and distribution lines, service drops, transformers, poles, risers, conduit, vaults, and any other equipment used to supply electricity.

+Fair Market Value: The price at which Facilities would sell on the open market between a willing buyer and a willing seller as determined by the Company or a Company requested third party appraisal.

 Intermittent Service: Service to equipment having high demands of short duration requiring that the Company provide additional or excess investment in transformers, services or other facilities.
 This includes, but is not limited to, service to furnaces, pelletizers, elevator or hoist motors, welders, and x-ray equipment.